dskinner/git/README.md

 ## Caveats

-* Currently limited to dangling objects
+* Currently limited to loose objects
 * Reader and Writer for tree objects will likely fail on short reads and large content.
 Straight-forward to fix.